Collateral damage

 Tokyo after the massive firebombing attack on the night of 9–10 March 1945, the single most destructive raid in military aviation history.
 The Tokyo firebombing killed around 100,000 civilians, but the city's industrial productivity—the primary target of the bombing—was cut in half.

-Collateral damage is a term for any incidental and undesired death, injury or other damage inflicted, especially on civilians, as the result of an activity.
+"Collateral damage" is a term for any incidental and undesired death, injury or other damage inflicted, especially on civilians, as the result of an activity.
 Originally coined to describe military operations, it is now also used in non-military contexts to refer to negative unintended consequences of an action.

-Since the development of precision-guided munitions in the 1970s, military forces often claim to have gone to great lengths to minimize collateral damage.

 Critics of use of the term "collateral damage" see it as a euphemism that dehumanizes non-combatants killed or injured during combat, used to reduce the perceived culpability of military leadership in failing to prevent non-combatant casualties.

-Collateral damage does not include civilian casualties caused by military operations that are intended to terrorize or kill enemy civilians (e.g., the Bombing of Dresden or Bombing of Hamburg in World War II and Russian strikes against Ukrainian infrastructure openly described as "retaliatory" and intended to "make towns uninhabitable").
+Collateral damage does not include civilian casualties caused by military operations that are intended to terrorize or kill enemy civilians (e.g., the Blitz or Bombing of Hamburg in World War II and Russian strikes against Ukrainian infrastructure openly described as "retaliatory" and intended to "make towns uninhabitable").

 Origins and usage

 The term "collateral damage" is often attributed to economist Thomas Schelling, who used it in his 1961 article Dispersal, Deterrence, and Damage published in Operations Research.
 In this article, Schelling discussed military strategies that inadvertently lead to the destruction of civilian areas, not directly targeted but affected by military actions intended to affect other strategic assets.
 The term came into usage during the Vietnam War and over several decades became entrenched in U.S. armed forces jargon.

 A 1980s dictionary defined collateral damage as “damage to nonmilitary structures and facilities resulting from a strike on a nearby military target.”
-After the Persian Gulf War, collateral damage appeared in specialized military dictionaries in addition to standard English dictionaries.
-These definitions include specific reference to “inadvertent” or “unintended” destruction.
+"This definition only vaguely implied a lack of intent, if it did at all."
+However, after the Persian Gulf War, collateral damage appeared in specialized military dictionaries in addition to standard English dictionaries.
+These definitions included specific reference to “inadvertent” or “unintended” destruction.

 According to Scottish linguist Deborah Cameron, "the classic Orwellian arguments for finding this usage objectionable would be that: